a-schild/pdfcalendarbuilder/README.md

 # PDFCalendarBuilder
 Generate pdf month calendars with autoscaling/sizing

+With the addMonth() introduced in 1.0.7 you can generate a PDF containing multiple months.
+Each month will be on it's own page then.

 ## Unique features
 - The class can try to put everything on one page
 - In an normal calendar, all rows have the same height